QualiSystems/cloudshell-cli/README.md

 cli = CLI()

 #----------------------------------------------------------
-# switch to config mode and send the command:
+# extract a session from the pool, switch to config mode, send the command, and return the session to the pool when "with" block
+# finished:
 with cli.get_session(sessions, config_mode) as cli_service:
     output = cli_service.send_command('show interfaces')

-# switch to enable mode and send the command:
+# extract the session, switch to enable mode, send the command and return the session to the pool after the "with" block:
 with cli.get_session(sessions, enable_mode) as cli_service:
     output = cli_service.send_command('show version')
 #----------------------------------------------------------
 # OR switch between the modes by enter_mode command:
 #----------------------------------------------------------
+# extract the session, switch to enable mode, send the command, enter config mode (2nd "with" block), send commands, upon completing the
+# 2nd "with" block, return to the previous mode (enable mode) and return the session to the pool:
 with cli.get_session(sessions, enable_mode) as cli_service:
     output = cli_service.send_command('show version')
     with cli_service.enter_mode(config_mode) as config_cli_service: